The short answer

 The question that decides whether you own a growing business or rent one is whose name is on those accounts.
 Most solo professionals have never asked the question directly.
 The agency opens the accounts.
 The admin seat stays with the agency.
 Technically the data is the client's.
 Practically, extracting it when the engagement ends is a process the agency controls, prices, and schedules.

-This essay is the specific places ownership matters, what happens when it is held correctly, and why IGP ships every Foundation and Growth Engine engagement on Track A without negotiation.
+This essay is the specific places ownership matters, what happens when it is held correctly, and why IGP ships every engagement on client-owned infrastructure without negotiation.

 Where ownership actually shows up